How to Add Motion Blur in DaVinci Resolve (Read This First!)

 • Insert a keyframe at the start of the clip by setting a zoom value, say, 1.5 (changing the zoom value will automatically place a keyframe).

-• Then after few frames, insert another keyframe by rapidly increasing the zoom value to the maximum value, say, 3.
+• Then after a few frames, insert another keyframe by rapidly increasing the zoom value to the maximum value, say, 3.

 • Now go to the “Advanced Options” and increase the “Motion blur” value to the maximum, say 1.